DharmaFactory/Singularity/ReadMe.md

 I'm just trying to remind the world, im a pacifist.

 If there is any merit in this work, let it be for the benefit of all sentient beings.

+Here is my [proof](https://www.youtube.com/watch?v=xuLCPv6smwo) by emotional induction.

+I'd like my phd please.